 Millennials will be more apt to take online training seriously if they feel like training is more about individual discovery and growth and less like something they have to tick off on their weekly “To-Do” list.
 Avoid giving millennials a play-by-play by only presenting key information—the pieces of the puzzle—and allow millennials to figure out how to use that information—how the pieces of the puzzle come together.
 By giving millennials the freedom to choose which eLearning activities they can complete after they have met the baseline course requirements you will create a space for self-guided learning to take place—something that will appeal to millennials’ need for autonomous development.

-Let Us Follow Along
+4. Let Them Follow Along

 Progress tracking shouldn’t live only on the administrative side of your Learning Management System (LMS) if you want to get the most use out of it from millennials.
 Eager for validation, millennials have a strong desire to know where they stack up and what they can do to improve.
 Ensuring that millennials have access to a “My Progress” page will help them see the big picture, how far they’ve come and how they are tracking to meet overall objectives and goals, which will help them stay motivated to complete their prescribed training.

-Tell Us How we can Do Better
+5. Tell Them How They Can Do Better

 Millennials will lose momentum if they feel like their training pursuit isn’t tied to internal recognition and personal growth.
 Even if engaging online courses provide millennials with much needed emotional rescue from repetitive tasks and with helpful information, if progress made isn’t recognized, corrected or rewarded millennials will write-off online training as a filler task instead of something that will help them improve performance and open up doors down the line.
 To mitigate this, managers should provide millennials with regular feedback and encouragement.